Holding planning meetings in private homes and gardens

 You need to follow this guidance for all planning meetings in a home or garden.

 Planning meetings are a great way to include young leaders and young external volunteers in planning and decision-making.
 They’ll learn how to run great meetings, empowering them with leadership skills that’ll benefit all.

 What do I need to do to hold a planning meeting in my home or garden?

 1. Check your insurance

 Girlguiding’s public liability insurance doesn't cover third party venues, like private homes and gardens, or hired venues.
 This means that if an accident happens, like someone is injured or property is damaged in your house or garden during a planning meeting, and is a result of the venue, the claim would be against your household insurance.

 We advise you to check that you have public liability insurance cover as part of your household cover.
 Most policies including contents insurance will include cover for visitors.
-It is good practice to let your insurer know that you are hosting an adult only meeting beforehand.
-And it may be essential to let them know if it’s an unusually large meeting or you have identified significant risks.
+It's good practice to let your insurer know that you're hosting an adult only meeting beforehand.
+And it may be essential to let them know if it’s an unusually large meeting or you've identified significant risks.